black-hole-group/mickey/README.md

 Mickey includes a couple of C extensions for speeding up some array operations which are too slow in Python (e.g. changing the coordinate basis of an array).
 They are located at `./src`.
 When running the setup commands above, the C extensions should be automatically compiled with the PGI compiler (`pgcc`).

-If you want to compile them yourself, just change to the `src` directory and issue
+If you want to compile them yourself,

+    cd src
     make

 By default, mickey will compile with GPU support enabled for a NVIDIA GPU.
-If you want to disable the GPU, please use
+If you want to disable GPU-use,

     make CPU=1

 (it does not really matter what comes after the `=` above).

 ---